opcoder0/the-rust-book/ch15/README.md

 Rust's memory safety rules make it difficult to leak memory but not impossible.
 It is possible to use `Rc<T>` and `RefCell<T>` to create a cyclical reference chains.
 Reference cycles are logical bugs and Rust cannot detect / prevent creation of such programs.

 Example of a reference cycle here - [reference cycle](./ref_cycle)

+Creating reference cycles is not easily done but can be done when using `RefCell` wraps an `Rc` or other such combinations.
+In such cases it is the responsibility of the programmer to not create loops.

+Another solution to avoid reference cycles is reorganizing your data structures so that some references express ownership and some references don't.

+## Preventing Reference Cycles: Turning an Rc<T> into Weak<T>

+Example here builds a graph using `Weak<T>` references